ubccpsc/310/project/Deliverable2.md

 * All buildings linked from the index should be considered valid buildings.
     * A valid building will always be in HTML format.
     * Buildings not linked in the index should not be processed.
+* All valid datasets will have the same folder structure as seen in the provided zip file above